pankleks/pm2-health/README.md

 It can:
 * Monitor events (like app crash, restart etc.) and send mail with logs as attachement
-* Monitor PMX probes send mail alerts when value hits treshold
+* Monitor PMX metrics and send alerts when value hits treshold

 ## Installation